HM Colonial Brig Prince Leopold (1818): Prince Leopold

 By early 1832 her owners had renamed Prince Leopold Mary Elizabeth.

 On 9 July 1834 Mary and Elizabeth arrived at Hobart, in ballast.
 Her crew had deserted her in Cloudy Bay, New Zealand.
 While Mary Elizabeth, Lovatt, master, was at Cloudy Bay the local Maori took her boat, gear, dead whales, and whatever else they could.

+Fate

-FateMary and Elizabeth, of and for Hobart Town, Capt.
+Mary and Elizabeth, of and for Hobart Town, Capt.
 Kelly, was wrecked at Port Sorell, on 30 May 1835.
 All her crew were saved.
 She was carrying whaling stores to Portland Bay when winds started to drive her ashore.
 Captain Kelly then ran her ashore to save the lives of the crew, which were saved, but with difficulty.
 The wreck was to be sold for the benefit of the underwriters.